patrickmziet/patrickmziet/README.md

 I'm interested in AI, have a PhD in mathematical statistics, grew up in South Africa and currently live in London.
-[Website here](https://patrickmziet.github.io/).
+[This is my website](https://patrickmziet.github.io/).

 <!--